Cameroon: United Republic of Cameroon

+Republic of Cameroon under Biya

 Ahidjo stepped down on 4 November 1982 and left power to his constitutional successor, Paul Biya.
 However, Ahidjo remained in control of the CNU and tried to run the country from behind the scenes until Biya and his allies pressured him into resigning.
 Biya began his administration by moving toward a more democratic government, but a failed coup d'état nudged him toward the leadership style of his predecessor.

+Biya, the incumbent president, has led the country since 1982 following Ahidjo's resignation; he previously held office as prime minister from 1975 onward, making him the longest consecutively serving current non-royal national leader in the world and the oldest current head of state in the world.

 In 1987, Dja Faunal Reserve, Cameroon's first World Heritage Site, was inscribed on the list by UNESCO.
 An economic crisis took effect in the mid-1980s to late 1990s as a result of international economic conditions, drought, falling petroleum prices, and years of corruption, mismanagement, and cronyism.
 Cameroon turned to foreign aid, cut government spending, and privatised industries.
 With the reintroduction of multi-party politics in December 1990, the former British Southern Cameroons pressure groups called for greater autonomy, and the Southern Cameroons National Council advocated complete secession as the Republic of Ambazonia.
 The 1992 Labour Code of Cameroon gives workers the freedom to belong to a trade union or not to belong to any trade union at all.
 It is the choice of a worker to join any trade union in their occupation since there is more than one trade union in each occupation.

 Paul Biya has ruled the country since 1982.

 In June 2006, talks concerning a territorial dispute over the Bakassi peninsula were resolved.
 The talks involved President Paul Biya of Cameroon, then President Olusegun Obasanjo of Nigeria, and then UN Secretary-General Kofi Annan, and resulted in Cameroonian control of the oil-rich peninsula.
 The northern portion of the territory was formally handed over to the Cameroonian government in August 2006, and the remainder of the peninsula was left to Cameroon two years later, in 2008.
 The boundary change triggered a local separatist insurgency, as many Bakassians refused to accept Cameroonian rule.
 While most militants laid down their arms in November 2009, some carried on fighting for years.